runekaagaard/snowscript/README.rst

 Classes
 -------

-Objects are used instead of classes where possible.
+Objects are used instead of classes.
+Classes only exists for interoperability with PHP code.

 Declaration
 ^^^^^^^^^^^